 The Cequence Unified API Protection cumulative release (v5.2 to v5.4) adds new capabilities to enhance the export, categorization, and the prioritization of security events.
 In addition, there is enhanced rationalization of API endpoint discovery when multiple endpoints are found.
 These added capabilities further ensure the discovery and compliance of all your APIs, along with attack detection, prevention, and testing – as APIs are constantly added into your infrastructure.

 Following are the key new features in this release of the Cequence Unified API Protection (UAP) solution:

 Increased Visibility of Bot Detection and Mitigation into SIEM, SOAR Tools

-Customers can now use Bot Defense to export bot detection events and bot mitigation events to a SIEM, SOAR or any other third-party tool that supports http-based integration.
+Customers can now use API Spartan to export bot detection events and bot mitigation events to a SIEM, SOAR or any other third-party tool that supports http-based integration.
 This type of integration will allow events to be exported to systems such as Splunk and Datadog.